ABOUT

 DIGITAL

 My first digital camera was a tiny Casio Exilim which I bought to take on an expedition to my hometown, New Orleans, shortly after Hurricane Katrina.
 In my complete ignorance of digital photography I didn’t realize that digital cameras required a memory card, so most of the photos I took on that trip ended up being Polaroids.
-I upgraded to a Sony DSC T-100 camera in 2006 and the movies on this website were shot with this nice little camera.
+I upgraded to a Sony DSC T-100 camera in 2006 and most of the movies on this website were shot with this nice little camera.
 I upgraded again to an Olympus E-P1 in 2011, an E-P2 in 2013, and, in a major step up, an Olympus PEN-F in 2016.
 Not long after acquiring my first iPhone in 2011 I started shooting with the Hipstamatic app, which I have found to be very enjoyable.
 I am currently using Hipstamatic on an iPhone 11 Pro.
 The iPhone is particularly useful for street photography.
 Since just about everybody on the street in a big city these days is clutching a smart phone, Hipstamatic makes it possible to shoot discretely and quickly, changing settings on the fly.
 When I’m out on the prowl in a serious fashion I frequently have all three formats at hand: Polaroid, iPhone and Olympus.

 The Music

-The music currently on this website represents a very small and selective sampling of recordings produced since about 1982 in a variety of home studios.
+studio inky ink incThe music currently on this website represents a very small and selective sampling of recordings produced since about 1982 in a variety of home studios.
 The earlier work was recorded on a Tascam 224 Portastudio four-track on cassette machine and mixed down to either a Sony Walkman Pro cassette deck or, later, a Sony DAT recorder.
 The drum machines of choice in the early days were a Roland TR 505 and an Alesis HR16.
 The outboard effects gear encompassed a vast array of stomp boxes and inexpensive rack-mounted reverbs, delays and distortions.
 Some of the more recent material was recorded on a Roland VS 1824 18-track digital hard disc recorder.
 Very complex and unable to interface effectively with current computer-based recording formats, this device quickly became a dinosaur.
 More useful and fun is the Roland SP 808 GrooveSampler.
 All of the samples were recorded on this device and it is still in use.
 The move towards computer-based recording has finally caught up with me and the transition is still in process.
 The cover of Dylan’s ‘It’s All Over Now, Baby Blue’ was mixed and mastered by musician/studio engineer extraordinaire Will Dyar.
 Cheers, Will!
 More music will hopefully be forthcoming soonly now that Brother Will has helped set me up in the brave new world of digicentric recording.
 Wish me luck.

 The majority of these recordings are solo projects with yours truly supplying guitars, vocals, bass, keyboards, percussion, samples, and rhythm programming.
 You might notice that there is a suite of seven short pieces (‘Gallery Opening,’ ‘Rooming House Parlor,’ etc).
 Collectively they are titled ‘Silence, Cunning, Exile’ and are the result of a 1995 collaboration with my long-time musical co-conspirator, the late Steve LaRue.
 They were inspired by specific images by Diane Arbus, but those images are not reproduced here because I’m allergic to getting sued.
 The songs ‘Heart Massage’ and ‘Wooden Men’ are the work of Los Hermanos de Gein—a short-lived yet productive studio project that included Steve and myself in its combustible membership.